 In case of bank loans / facilities, it is generally observed that the credit enhancement structures do not stipulate a T minus structure.
 On the other hand, they do stipulate the period after the due date in which the guarantee has to be invoked and paid by the guarantor.
-Hence, for the purpose of rating, an event of default would occur after invocation of such guarantee and nonpayment of the same subsequent to such invocation within the stipulated period of time.

 In case the guarantor entity is a foreign entity, assessment of credit quality of guarantor also factors in mechanisms for transfer of funds to India, etc. At times, restriction in transfer of funds (foreign investments) to the country may have a larger bearing than the credit quality of the guarantor.